Narwallets/meta-pool/docs/index.md

 Eve swaps 50,500 stNEAR for 50,000 NEAR.
 She pays a 1% fee price to get her NEAR immediately.

 The Liquidity Pool delivers 50,000 NEAR to Eve and acquires 50,500 stNEAR from Eve.
 The Liquidity Pool has a low amount of NEAR now.
-After a few minutes, the liquidity pool automatically unstakes stNEAR.
-(Also the LP can use an internal clearing mechanism to acquire NEAR and restore liquidity automatically).
-After unstaking all, the pool will have liquidity restored at 100,500 NEAR.
+During the epoch the liquidity pool uses an internal clearing mechanism to acquire NEAR by selling stNEAR and restore liquidity automatically.
+After several operations, the liq-pool will have liquidity restored at 100,500 NEAR.

 As the Liquidity Pool operates, the NEAR amount grows, so do Dave’s share value.
 With each operation $META tokens are also minted for Liquidity Providers, so Dave and the other providers get $META tokens besides the fees.